dackst/nayuta/notes.md

   * removes overlap between "spirit" referring to both the little sprite-like followers of the Wardens and the non-corporeal ghost-like forms characters take at some points
   * "nymph" fits with the whole "personifications of nature, typically tied to a specific place or landform"
 * Remake/Remaking -> Recreate/Recreation, and not necessarily always capitalized
+* Power of Stars -> astral power
+  * see [here](https://kiseki.fandom.com/wiki/Mythus) (though I still have the same problem with "Mythus" as "Mythos", being also a word that exists in English) and [here](https://en.wiktionary.org/wiki/astral#English) (all three definitions could now relate somehow)
+  * stuff like [this](https://en.wikipedia.org/wiki/Astral_plane) seems to heavily inspire Falcom's cosmology
+  * also considered: star/planetary/celestial/cosmic power/force/energy
+    * from what we're shown, it really seems to have nothing to do with actual stars and is more of a universal life-granting power like [the Force](https://en.wikipedia.org/wiki/The_Force) It would make just as much sense to replace "Power of Stars" with "the Force" if this game were to somehow share a universe with Star Wars.
+    * if it was "planetary" (alternate translation of word for star), it could be interpreted to mean it is derived from the planet itself, and could possibly explain why their race might want to fix the old planet instead of living on an artifical replacement like Terra
+    * i'm still shaky on using "power" vs "energy"

 * earth/Earth/surface (or surface world) -> surface, world, or planet
   * originally *almost* always translated as "surface", but it seems weird to always specifically refer the surface of a planet rather than just the whole planet itself (especially when you can eventually see for yourself that a lot more than just the surface of the planet has been affected by things, and most who actually knew it was a planet in the first place already knew this)